2nd Chronicles Chapter 16

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-and of the king’s house, and sent to Benhadad king of Syria, that lived at Damascus, saying,
+and of the king’s house, and sent to Ben-hadad king of Syria (Aram or Arameans), that lived at Damascus (Darmesek), saying,

-16:3 There is a league between me and you, as there was between my father and your father: look, I have sent you silver and gold; go, break your league with Baasha king of Israel, that he may depart from me.
+16:3 There is a covenant between me and you, like there was between my father and your father: look, I have sent you silver and gold; go, break your covenant with Baasha king of Israel, that he may depart from me.

-16:4 And Benhadad listened to king Asa, and sent the captains of his armies against the cities of Israel; and they struck Ijon, and Dan, and Abelmaim, and all the store cities of Naphtali.
+16:4 And Benhadad (meaning son of [the false god] Hadad) listened to king Asa, and sent the captains of his armies against the cities of Israel; and they struck Ijon (meaning a ruin), and Danדָּן

 and also called Ramatha and Ramathaim-Zophim (Hebrew:רמתיים־צופים) in the Douay–Rheims Bible translation (Ramathaimsophim in the Vulgate), is a city from the Hebrew Bible, the home town and resting place of prophet Samuel.
 The name of the town means “the heights of the views.”